robinrendle/robinrendle.com/_projects/guide.markdown

 ## Project goals

 When I joined Gusto I worked with Dora Chan to build an internal web app that we called The Guide as we constantly saw communication problems across the design and development teams.
-Throughout this project my role was to act as front-end developer, designer and, well, lead of The Guide — I wrote documentation, refactored our CSS, and implemented visual design improvements throughout the product.
+Throughout this project my role was to act as front-end developer and designer — I wrote documentation, refactored our CSS, and implemented visual design improvements throughout the product.

 In the introduction to the Guide I described how it might help like so: